rafeidehkordin/Bank-Direct-Marketing/README.md

 * Housing: has housing loan? (categorical: ‘no’, ‘yes’, ‘unknown’)
 * Loan: has personal loan? (categorical: ‘no’, ‘yes’, ‘unknown’)

+### Related with the last contact of the current campaign:
+* Contact: contact communication type (categorical: ‘cellular’,‘telephone’)
+* Month: last contact month of year (categorical: ‘jan’, ‘feb’, ‘mar’, …, ‘nov’, ‘dec’)
+* Day_of_week: last contact day of the week (categorical: ‘mon’,‘tue’,‘wed’,‘thu’,‘fri’)
+* Duration: last contact duration, in seconds (numeric).
+Important note: this attribute highly affects the output target (e.g., if duration=0 then y=‘no’).
+Yet, the duration is not known before a call is performed.
+Also, after the end of the call y is obviously known.
+Thus, this input should only be included for benchmark purposes and should be discarded if the intention is to have a realistic predictive model.

-# other attributes:
+### Other attributes:

-12	- campaign: number of times a customer was contacted during the campaign (numeric, includes last contact) 13	- pdays: number of days passed after the customer was last contacted from a previous campaign (numeric; 999 means customer was not previously contacted)
+* Campaign: number of contacts performed during this campaign and for this client (numeric, includes last contact)
+* Pdays: number of days that passed by after the client was last contacted from a previous campaign (numeric; 999 means client was not previously contacted)

-14	- previous: number of times the customer was contacted prior to (or before) this campaign (numeric)
+* Previous: number of contacts performed before this campaign and for this client (numeric)

-15	- poutcome: outcome of the previous marketing campaign (categorical: 'failure', 'nonexistent', 'success')
+* Poutcome: outcome of the previous marketing campaign (categorical: ‘failure’,‘nonexistent’,‘success’)

-# social and economic context attributes
+### social and economic context attributes

-16	- emp.var.rate: employment variation rate―quarterly indicator (numeric) 17 - cons.price.idx: consumer price index―monthly indicator (numeric)
+* Emp.var.rate: employment variation rate - quarterly indicator (numeric)
+* Cons.price.idx: consumer price index - monthly indicator (numeric)
-18 - cons.conf.idx: consumer confidence index―monthly indicator (numeric) 19 - euribor3m: euribor 3 month rate―daily indicator (numeric)
+* Cons.conf.idx: consumer confidence index - monthly indicator (numeric)
+* Euribor3m: euribor 3 month rate - daily indicator (numeric)
-20	- nr.employed: number of employees―quarterly indicator (numeric) Output variable (desired target):
+* Nr.employed: number of employees - quarterly indicator (numeric)

+### Output variable (desired target):

-21	- y - has the customer subscribed a termsit? (binary: 'yes', 'no')
+* y: has the client subscribed a term deposit? (binary: ‘yes’, ‘no’)

-The data size is huge and the Marketing team has asked you to use Spark to help them get answers for the following questions:

-1. Load data and create Spark data frame

-2. Give marketing success rate.
-(No. of people subscribed / total no. of entries) 2a Give marketing failure rate
-3. Maximum, Mean, and Minimum age of average targeted customer

-4. Check quality of customers by checking average balance, median balance of customers

-5. Check if age matters in marketing subscription for deposit

-6. Check if marital status mattered for subscription to deposit.

-7. Check if age and marital status together mattered for subscription to deposit scheme

-8. Do feature engineering for column—age and find right age effect on campaign The total time required to complete this task is 8 hours.
-Note: The dataset required for this project can be accessed either from main folder or downloaded from the “Download Center”.

-Deliverable requirements:¶
-Provide exploratory data analysis (EDA) for data insights and to support your modeling decisions

-Provide rationales for your data preparation decisions (e.g., missing imputation, one-hot encoding, etc.)

-Run the model using at least 2 machine learning algorithms (one of them must be logistic regression)

-a.
-Compare your model performance

-b.
-Tell us which algorithm you’d choose for implementation and why

-c.
-Name top three variables that are the most predictive

-Provide some use cases that demonstrate business value of your analysis for the bank If you could ask the bank for any additional data to solve the problem, what data would you ask and why?